pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 The Scholarly Commons is an opportunity to forgive, move forward, and overcome the effects of colonialism.
 Greed vs

+If we took away the current incentives, why would anyone do it?

 # TL;DR